rails/rails/guides/source/association_basics.md

 Now if we execute `@todo = @user.todos.create` then the `@todo` record's `user_id` value will be the `guid` value of `@user`.

-##### `:query_constraints`

-Serves as a composite foreign key.
-Defines the list of columns to be used to query the associated object.
-This is an optional option.
-By default Rails will attempt to derive the value automatically.
-When the value is set the Array size must match associated model’s primary key or `query_constraints` size.

-##### `:source`

-The `:source` option specifies the source association name for a `has_many :through` association.
-You only need to use this option if the name of the source association cannot be automatically inferred from the association name.

 ##### `:source_type`

 The `:source_type` option specifies the source association type for a `has_many :through` association that proceeds through a polymorphic association.